Eligible beneficiaries and family members

 You also have to have a home of a sufficient size and standard for you and your family.
 For two adults without children a home is big enough if it has a kitchen or kitchenette and at least one room.
 If children are going to live in the home, there must be more rooms.
 Two children can share a bedroom”.

 Waiting times for family reunification procedures are long and in particular the waiting time at the embassy for interview of applicants.
-The average waiting time from application to decision was 266 days (303 for first time applications, and 152 days for subsequent applications.
-It has also been highlighted inter alia by civil society organisations that the difficulties in reaching an embassy or a consulate (due to long distances, security constraints), constitutes serious obstacles to family reunification.
-Sweden has designated Khartoum as an embassy that Syrians may apply from but waiting periods for interviews have been as long as 22 months.
-As explained in Residence permit, there were also important delays in 2020 due to the COVID-19 context and the impossibility to conduct interviews at embassies in the context of family reunification procedures.
+The average waiting time from application to decision was 330 days for first time applications, and 152 days for subsequent applications.
+It has also been highlighted inter alia by civil society organisations that the difficulties in reaching an embassy or a consulate (due to long distances, security constraints), constitutes serious obstacles to family reunification…